gmaindol/gmaindol-gmail.com/README.md

 Configure HA4 and HA4-backup interface

 # Prerequisite
-1) HA cluster members must be the same firewall model and run the same PAN-OS® version
+1) HA cluster members must be of same firewall model and run the same PAN-OS® version
-2) Connect Dedicated HA communication interfaces and make sure link state is up
+2) Connect HA communication interfaces and make sure link state is up
 3) Peer member’s Device Serial Number
 4) Panorama is highly recommended to ensure that HA cluster memeber have consistent policies